karmapa17/default-config/javascript/README.md

 // when a line is about to exceed 120 characters, wrap it import {Modal, Button, Nav, NavBar, Form, Input, Glyphicons, Label, Alert} from 'react-bootstrap';    // notice here's 2 space indent at the second line

+// file import starts with a new line after node module import import {hashPassword, validate} from './../helpers';
+import * as home from './../controllers/home';
 ```

 ## Functions